On the Tambara Affine Line: A Weak Hilbert Basis Theorem

 \begin{corollary} The free Tambara functor $\uA[C_p/e]$ is Noetherian. \end{corollary}

-\begin{proof} As noted above, if each level of a Tambara functor $T$ is a Noetherian commutative ring, then $T$ is a Noetherian Tambara functor.
-The previous proposition shows that $\uA[C_p/e]$ is levelwise finitely generated, and therefore levelwise Noetherian. \end{proof}
+We have established that both free $C_p$-Tambara functors on a single generator are levelwise finitely generated.
+It follows by the formula for box products \cite[Definition 1.2.1]{Maz2013} that \emph{all} free $C_p$-Tambara functors are levelwise finitely generated, and indeed all free $T$-algebras are levelwise finitely generated whenever $T$ is levelwise finitely generated.
+This general statement is what we call the \emph{Weak Hilbert Basis Theorem}.
+We note the following box-product argument was also obtained independently by Noah Wisdom.

-\begin{corollary}[Weak Hilbert basis theorem] Let $X$ be a finite $C_p$-set and let $T$ be a levelwise finitely generated $C_p$-Tambara functor.
-The free Tambara functor $T[X]$ is levelwise finitely generated and, in particular, Noetherian. \end{corollary}
+\begin{corollary}[Weak Hilbert Basis Theorem] Let $X$ be a finite $C_p$-set and let $T$ be a levelwise finitely generated $C_p$-Tambara functor.
+The free $T$-algebra $T[X]$ is levelwise finitely generated and, in particular, Noetherian. \end{corollary}

 \begin{proof} We start with the case $T = \uA$.
 Decompose $X$ into transitive $C_p$-sets as

 Then

 By the formula for box products from \cite[Definition 1.2.1]{Maz2013},